Julie Nimoy: Remembering Gene Wilder

+The Nimoy Knight Foundation

-Nimoy and Knight collaborated with the Centers for Disease Control and Prevention on their annual smoking cessation campaign called, "Tips from Former Smokers" by featuring Leonard Nimoy's Story.
+Nimoy and Knight have formed The Nimoy Knight Foundation to continue Leonard Nimoy's wish to create awareness for lung disease and prevention.
+They collaborated with the Centers for Disease Control and Prevention on their annual smoking cessation campaign called, "Tips from Former Smokers" by featuring Leonard Nimoy's story.
 The campaign also includes print ads, national TV commercials and social media.
 Since 2021, Nimoy and Knight have partnered with L.A.
 Care Health Plan on a billboard and social media campaign encouraging the public to get vaccinated and boosted.

-As of January 2023, Nimoy and Knight are in post-production on a film tribute to Gene Wilder, to celebrate his life and to bring awareness to Alzheimer's disease.